-A New Way to Connect: How Fixed Wireless Internet Can Improve Your Online Experience
+A Great Way to Connect in 2020: How Fixed Wireless Internet Can Improve Your Online Experience

 Satellite Internet customers have remained notoriously limited in their choice of Internet service providers.
 Not anymore - fixed wireless Internet is here!